cikristian/Airbnb-clone-project/README.md

 Sets up code quality standards and performs code reviews

 An architect is an expert-level software engineer who makes executive software design decisions on behalf of an app development team.
 You will need one if you deal with a software product with complex requirements or legacy software that calls for profound changes.
 A software architect decides which services and databases should communicate together, how integrations should work, and how to ensure that the product is secure and stable.

+# Technology Stack

+Technology used for this project
+Django: For webframework for building RESTful APIs
+PostgreSQL: For database management and query.
+GraphQL, JavaScript